zwave-js/node-red-contrib-zwave-js/APIChange.md

 In V4, I have decided to completely overhall the APIs that this node exposes.
 Over the last few months, I have become increasingly unhappy, in that the node hides the methods and CC names, that are actually being called up on.

-The old APIs are now set for removal and will be removed in the next major release (wich will happen fairly rapidly).
+The old APIs are now set for removal and will be removed very quicky.
 Below, I set out the changes that you will need to make - and I suggest you make these changes after updating to V4.

 without further ado.